A Hydrodynamical Mechanism for Generating Astrophysical Jets: Conclusions

 We calculate the condition for the transition from quasi-circular to quasi-radial flow in a standard accretion disk, and show it will always occur for power law surface density profiles of the form $\Sigma \propto R^{-n} $, interior to a critical radius, provided $n>1/2$.

-Comparison with inferred inner holes in observed accretion disks yields results consistent with our estimates for the above transition radius, the point where shears in the flow (and hence heating) end.
+Comparison with inferred inner holes in observed accretion disks yields results consistent with our estimates for the above transition radius, the point where shears in the flow would be substantially reduced.

 Well collimated jets readily appear, proving the existence of purely hydrodynamical mechanisms for the generation of astrophysical jets.